staeter/work-in-progress/dialogue.md

 #### Key Concepts / Ontology

-Organizing :
+Users :

-- Entity : Anything that interacts with the app.
+- **Entity** : Anything that interacts with the app.
 This covers *bots*, *people* and *orgs*.
-- Person : Specifically describes a human user.
+- **Person** : Specifically describes a human user.
-- Bot : Computer program interacting with the platform.
+- **Bot** : Computer program interacting with the platform.
 It may gather data and/or publish *content*.
-- Sybil : Computer program pretending to be a human user.
+- **Sybil** : Computer program pretending to be a *person*.
-- Org : Group of *entities* organizing together.
+- **Org** : Group of *entities* organizing together.
 They have an *aim*, *processes* and a *record*.
 It might be publicly visible or private in which case only its *members* and some other authorized *entities* know it exists. *Members* may share *content* internally.
+- **Device** : Hardware *device* interacting with various parts of the platform.
+- **Legal Entity** : *Entity* having a legal existence outside of the platform.
+It might be a company, an ONG, an individual, a state, an institution, etc.
+- **Server** : *Device* providing storage and replication of *entities* encrypted data.
+A *person* might setup its own *server* or use one provided by a *legal entity*.
+They must be able to switch or leave *servers* at any time.
+- **Fiscal Host** : *Legal entity* which holds different *entities*’s funds in their bank account and enable them to receive and spend money.
+This concept corresponds to [Open Collective's fiscal hosts](https://docs.opencollective.com/help/fiscal-hosts/fiscal-hosts).

+Relationships :

+- **Acknowledgement** : An *entity* may *acknowledge* an other and recognize some aspect of that *entity*.
+That might be its existence or its legitimacy.
+It may correspond to a state recognizing the legitimacy of an other or the existence of a human being through an id card.
+It may also correspond to a *person* recognizing the legitimacy of an institution.
+- **Contact** : Two *peoples* can connect to one an other as *contacts*.
+This contact has to be done in person by scanning a qr code from one device to the other.
+This might also be considered as an *acknowledgement* between humans of their mutual physical existence.
+This is a key notion for avoiding *sybils*.
+- **Friendship** : *Contacts* that trust one an other may link as *friends*.
+Their devices will sore one an other's encrypted data.
+They will also permit account retrieval in case all of one *person*'s devices have been lost or stolen.
+- **Circle** : A *entity* may group its *acknowledged entities* into *circles* it wants to share *content* with.
+A *circle* may correspond to a group of friends or family.
+Those groupings are only known by the *entity* sharing the *content*.
+- **Block** : A *person* may hide all *content owned* by an other *entity* by *blocking* it.

+Organizing :

-- Member : *Entity* that is part of an *org*.
+- **Member** : *Entity* that is part of an *org*.
-- Aim : Piece of text describing the goals, intended purposes and general orientation of an *org*.
-The introduction and the *core principles* together form *Dialogue Org*'s *aim*.
+- **Aim** : Piece of text describing the goals, intended purposes and general orientation of an *org*.
+The introduction and the *core principles* together form *Dialogue OC*'s *aim*.
-- Action : Different actions can be taken by an *org*.
+- **Action** : Different actions can be taken by an *org*.
 This mey be internal *content* moderation, *content* publication and management, modifications of the *aim*, *member* acceptance and exclusion, *role* edition, granting and removal, modifications of *processes*, etc.
-- Process : Methods and criterions by which *action* can be taken within an *org*.
+- **Process** : Methods and criterions by which *action* can be taken within an *org*.
 The mechanisms mey include direct voting, temporary *role* granting through [sortition](https://en.wikipedia.org/wiki/Sortition), committee deliberation, etc. Its functioning has to be transparent to every *member*.
-- Record : List of every *action* taken and the *entities* responsible.
-Each has an [IPLD](https://ipld.io/) reference.
+- **Record** : List of every *action* taken and the *entities* responsible.
-- Role : *Members* hold different *roles* within an *org* that charge them with some responsibilities and may grants them the right to take a specific *actions*.
+- **Role** : *Members* hold different *roles* within an *org* that charge them with some responsibilities and may grants them the right to take a specific *actions*.
 A piece of text describes the expected behavior of the holder.

 Publishing :

-- Content : Piece of content matching a specific *format*.
-It is owned by an *entity* which is the only one able to modify its *auth* data.
+- **Content** : Piece of content matching a specific *format*.
+It is owned by an *entity* which is the only one able to modify its *auth*.
 Each has an [IPLD](https://ipld.io/) reference.
-- Format : Standard structure of *content* data, metadata and presentation material (miniature, description, etc.).
+- **Format** : Standard structure of *content* data, metadata and presentation material (miniature, description, etc.).
 This might cover things like articles, posts, long form video, short vertical video, music, podcast, book, comment, etc.
-- Interaction : Way a *person* can interact with a specific piece of *content*.
-Might be likes, views, reactions, votes, modifications, etc. They only represent quantitative data and each has an [IPLD](https://ipld.io/) reference.
+- **Interaction** : Specific kind of *content* describing the way a *person* interacted with an other piece of *content*.
+Might be likes, views, reactions, votes, modifications, etc.
-- Groupings : *Format* that groups other *contents* together.
-This might be photo or music albums, playlists, reading lists, feeds, etc.
-- Auth : Data structure describing which *entities* get to access and/or *interact* in specific ways with a given piece of *content*.
-All *content* except for public one is encrypted. *Entities* that have reading rights on the content are the only ones to receive the decryption key.
+- **Auth** : Piece of data describing which *entities* get to access and/or *interact* in specific ways with a given piece of *content*.
+All *content* except for public one is encrypted. *Entities* that have reading rights on the content are the only ones to receive the decryption key and all editions made by non authorized *entities* are simply ignored.
-- Ownership : Every piece of *content* is owned by an *entity* which is the only one able to modify its *auth*. *Content* is *owned* by its initial emitter but can be transferred to a different *entity*.
+- **Ownership** : Every piece of *content* is owned by an *entity* which is the only one able to modify its *auth*. *Content* is *owned* by its initial emitter but can be transferred to a different *entity*.
+The *content* will be stored and kept online by the *owner*'s own *devices* and the *owner*'s *friends devices*.
+In the context of an *org*, its *owned content* gets stored on its own *servers* and/or on its *members devices*.
-- Signature : Cryptographic signature ensuring the authenticity of the piece of data.
+- **Signature** : Cryptographic signature ensuring the authenticity of the piece of data.
 Every *content* and *interaction* have to be signed.
 Different kinds of [group signatures](https://en.wikipedia.org/wiki/Group_signature) mey be used in the case of *org* signatures.
+- **Pinning** : A *person* might decide to *pin content* they do not *own* on one or more of its *devices*.
+Those *devices* will then store the *content* and keep it available online. *Pinned* data isn't stored on *friends devices*.

 Interfaces :

-- Component : Piece of interface serving a specific purpose.
+- **Component** : Piece of interface serving a specific purpose.
-- Layout : Piece of interface organizing various *components* on the screen.
+- **Layout** : Piece of interface organizing various *components* on the screen.
 It may then itself be used as a *component*.
-- Page : *Layout* covering the whole screen that has a specific url/address.
+- **Page** : *Layout* covering the whole screen that has a specific url/address.
-- Design : Set of parameters that can be edited by the *person* which decides on the aesthetic and usability of *components* and *layouts*.
+- **Design** : Set of parameters that can be edited by the *person* which decides on the aesthetic and usability of *components* and *layouts*.
 It describes dark and light mode colors, font sizes, weather assisting tools are needed, etc.

 Presenting :

-- Metric : Some meaningful information extracted from the pile of raw data by a deterministic algorithm.
-It may measure the amount of views a piece of *content* got while avoiding to count *sybils*, it might measure how much a specific *person* enjoyed a piece of *content* or extract keywords representing the topic it covered.
+- **Metric** : Some meaningful information extracted from the pile of raw data by a deterministic algorithm.
+It may measure the amount of views a piece of *content* got while avoiding to count *sybils*, it might measure how much a specific *person* enjoyed a piece of *content*, extract keywords representing the topic it covered, track an *entity* journalistic accuracy or scientific rigor, etc. It is designed and *owned* by an *entity*.
-- Recommendation : List of *content* organized by an algorithm through various criterions to a specific *person*.
+- **Recommendation** : List of *content* organized by an algorithm through various criterions to a specific *person*.
 It tries to predict which *content* the given *person* would want to access next based on various *metrics* and based on the *content* that the *person* may be currently reading/watching.
-- Presentation : *Page* enabling a *person* to read/watch and *interact* with a piece of *content*.
+- **Presentation** : *Page* enabling a *person* to read/watch and *interact* with a piece of *content*.
-- Miniature : *Component* presenting a piece of *content* that enable the *person* to access its *page* or add it to various content *groupings*.
+- **Miniature** : *Component* presenting a piece of *content* that enable the *person* to access its *page* or add it to various content *groupings*.
-- Discovery : *Layout* presenting the *miniatures* of *contents* selected by different *recommendation* systems for the *person* to search through.
+- **Discovery** : *Layout* presenting the *miniatures* of *contents* selected by different *recommendation* systems for the *person* to search through.

-### Reputation System
+##### Metrics

+Lets describe more in detail what a *metric* might be.
+Most *metrics* come down to tracking a user's various forms of reputation.

 Reputation is relative.
 It varies from one domain to an other (a reputable mathematician might be really dumb when speaking about sociology) and from one ideology to the next (politicians often caricature opposing perspectives).
-In the same way they are many ways to to measure it, from youtube views to facebook likes passing by citation counts on scientific papers, each will emphasize different values and aims.
+In the same way they are many ways to to measure it : from youtube views to facebook likes passing by citation counts on scientific papers.
+Each will emphasize different values and aims.

-- Reputation Orgs are *orgs* that define, measure and enforce a specific reputation index.
+##### Belief System

+-- wip : just an idea right now

+A *person* can describe its beliefs which can serve to find *content* that questions those beliefs.
+This mechanism might push users to deepen their understanding of the world. *Content* would describe which belief it tries to change and be evaluated on its ability to change *peoples* beliefs.

 ## Notes